babasaraki/Open-Labware/README.md

 Contributions, suggestions, and bug reports are extremely welcome - please [create an issue](https://github.com/babasaraki/Open-Labware/issues/new).

 # Acknowledgment and Funding

-We would like to thank all contributors, especially those mentioned in the [Contributors list](CONTRIBUTORS.yaml), the BioMedical Research Centre (BioRTC)for their constant support and funding this Summer School Training Programme.
+We would like to thank all contributors, especially those mentioned in the [Contributors list](CONTRIBUTORS.yaml), the BioMedical Research Centre (BioRTC), College of Medical Scinece, Yobe State University, Damaturu, Nigeria, Wellcome Trust, The Chan Zuckerberg Initiative, Francis Crick Institute, University of Sussex, and TReND in Africa for their support and funding this Summer School Training Programme.